linzi-v7/Rock-Paper-Scissors/README.md

 ## Future Improvements

-- Add a GUI to the game
+- Add a simple GUI to the game (DONE).
+- Enhance the user interface by improving the design and adding a clean, polished style.
-- Add a reset or restart option after the game ends
+- Add a reset or restart option after the game ends.
 - Add endless mode and save highest score.